open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/get-started/building-howto.md

 `SRPM` and `RPM` for the package.
 There are a few steps involved to create a new package for Edge Microvisor Toolkit.

-1. Defining the SPEC file and add it into the `/SPECS` directory
+1. Creating a folder, defining the SPEC file and add it into the `/SPECS` directory
 1. Creating the source archive and generating the sha256sum for the package
-1. Add the SPEC file in /SPECS directory and updating the `cgmanifest.json` file
+1. Updating the `cgmanifest.json` file
 1. Build an image with the package included and test locally
 1. Uploading the tar.gz package to the source package repository after is has been tested locally